 Questions about Executive Orders on Immigration

-UO is carefully tracking changes in immigration rules since the Executive Orders on January 27, March 6, and September 24th, 2017.
+UO is carefully tracking changes in immigration rules since the issuance of the third version of the so-called “travel ban” (issued September 24, 2017).
 We realize that many people in our community are quite concerned and need a one-stop location for answers to the most common questions about this changing situation.
 Please find such questions, and our current best answers at this FAQ page.

 Please share your suggestions for additional topics or refinements to the information here with the Office of International Affairs.
 Please contact Dennis Galvan, vice provost for international affairs at email@example.com or Chakris Kussalanant, director of marketing and communications at firstname.lastname@example.org.